MYO (Myomo Inc.) has impressive results

-A share of Myomo Inc. (AMEX:MYO) closed at $0.55 per share on Monday, up from $0.53 day before.
-While Myomo Inc. has overperformed by 4.00%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, MYO fell by -92.84%, with highs and lows ranging from $8.79 to $0.46, whereas the simple moving average fell by -76.06% in the last 200 days.
+Myomo Inc. (AMEX:MYO) closed Friday at $0.51 per share, down from $0.60 a day earlier.
+While Myomo Inc. has underperformed by -14.97%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, MYO fell by -93.48%, with highs and lows ranging from $8.79 to $0.46, whereas the simple moving average fell by -76.65% in the last 200 days.

 Sponsored